Get started by searching below:

 What Is a Nursing Home Negligence Statute of Limitations?

-A statute of limitations is a law that puts a deadline on the amount of time someone has to take legal action.
+A statute of limitations is a law that limits the amount of time someone has to take legal action.
+State governments set these laws, affecting how long you have to file a civil lawsuit in cases of nursing home abuse or neglect.

 Did You Know

-If your loved one is harmed in a care facility in another state, you will need to know the nursing home neglect statute of limitations for that state.
-We can connect you with top nursing home law firms in all 50 states to help you file a case if you qualify.
+If your loved one is harmed in an out-of-state care facility, you need to know that state’s nursing home negligence statute of limitations.
+We can connect you with top nursing home law firms nationwide if you qualify.

-State-by-State Guide to Nursing Home Neglect Statutes of Limitations
+2024 State Guide to Nursing Home Neglect Statutes of Limitations

 • Alabama 2 years